 Two steps below the main salon you will find the master cabin near amidships on the port side.
 A walkaround bed facing athwart ships with two large ports creates a light and airy feeling in the cabin.
 The master head is designed to please the first mate.
 The space and furnishings in all areas are designed to be as welcoming as they are beautiful.

 Opposite the master cabin on the starboard side is the day head which is convenient to the main saloon and is complete with shower and opening ports for light and air.

 Forward to the bow is the guest cabin which rivals the master cabin with its port lights, a walkaround bed on center line, drawers and cedar lined closets for clothing storage.

-The 63 is powered by the John Deere 6090AFM with an M2 rating of 325 HP @ 2,200 rpm, which is keel cooled to enable a dry stack exhaust.
+The 63 is powered by the John Deere 6090AFM w/M2 rating of 225 HP @ 2,200 rpm, which is keel cooled to enable a dry stack exhaust.
 The transmission is an equally bullet proof ZF ZFW325 with a 4 to 1 reduction gear.
-The Nordhavn 63 has a fuel capacity of 2,500 gallons contained in four main tanks and one aluminum “day tank” holding 31 gallons which gravity feed from main wing tanks and center tank.
-As with all Nordhavns, the range is approximately
+The Nordhavn 63 has a fuel capacity of 2,500 gallons contained in four main tanks and one aluminum “day tank” holding 31 gallons which gravity feed from main wing tanks.
+As with all Nordhavns, the range is approximately 3,000 nm.